Can an Engineer Become a Chartered Accountant or CPA?

 What are the Benefits of Having an Engineering Degree with a CA Qualification?

-- While taking a call on one of our client’s strategy, it definitely helped giving inputs on costing, as I knew what went into production and could picturise the same.
+- While taking a call on one of our client’s strategies, it definitely helped give inputs on costing, as I knew what went into production and could picturise the same.
 So yes, being an Engineer and a CA does help in certain situations!